ALS Frequently Asked Questions

 Why is ALS also referred to as Lou Gehrig’s disease?

-ALS first came to the wide public attention when the Hall of Fame career of Yankee’s first baseman, Lou Gehrig, was cut short by the disease in 1939.
-Gehrig died in 1941.
+ALS became widely known when the career of Hall of Fame Yankees first baseman Lou Gehrig was cut short by the disease in 1939.
+He passed away in 1941.